309th AMXG fabric shelter receives major repairs

 |0

-This work, 309th AMXG fabric shelter receives major repairs [Image 5 of 5], by Cynthia Griggs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 309th AMXG fabric shelter receives major repairs, by Kendahl Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.